Multivariate distributions with fixed marginals and correlations: Conclusions

 \section{Conclusions}

 The Fr\'echet-Hoeffding bounds give a lower and upper bound on the pairwise correlation between two random variables with given marginals.
-Hence for higher dimensions the correlation matrix can be written as a convexity matrix whose parameters indicated where on the line from the lower to the upper bound the correlation lies.
-With a simple algorithm, we have shown that when viewed as a convexity matrix problem, the worse case for marginals is when they are all symmetric Bernoulli random variables.
-It is worst case in the sense that if it is possible to build a symmetric Bernoulli multivariate distribution with the given convexity matrix, then it is possible to build a multivariate distribution with that convexity matrix {\em for any marginal distributions.} For symmetric Bernoulli marginals, the convexity matrix is also the concurrence matrix that gives the probabilities that any pair of random variables are the same.

-For three and four dimensions, the set of convexity matrices that yield a symmetric Bernoulli distribution is characterized completely.
+Hence for higher dimensions the correlation matrix provides edge weights for a convexity graph whose parameters indicated where on the line from the lower to the upper bound the correlation lies.
+When it is possible to build a multivariate distribution with these convexities for marginals that are symmetric Bernoulli, then it is possible to build a multivariate distribution with these convexities for arbitrary marginals.
+For two, three and four dimensions, the set of convexity matrices that yield a symmetric Bernoulli distribution is characterized completely.
 For five or higher dimensions, every subset of three and four have these characterizations as necessary conditions.

 7mm {\bf Acknowledgement} 3mm Support from the National Science Foundation (grant DMS - 1007823) is gratefully acknowledged.